 Mechanical scales often come with bigger bowls or trays and can be easier for weighing large amounts.
 They aren't as precise as digital scales, but most are accurate.

 What makes one better than the other?

-It really depends what's most important to you – ease-of-use (mechanical) or accuracy (digital).
+It really depends what's most important to you.
+Most kitchen scales are easy to use and reasonably accurate, but if you want something very simple that doesn't need batteries, then go for a mechanical scale.
+If you want a precise, easy to read measurement, consider a digital scale.
 Whichever way you decide to go, the measurements should be easy to read, the controls easy to use, and the continuous weighing function should be reliable and work as promised.

 What else should I look for?